19hours/sg-statutes/Acts/Private Security Industry Act.md

 (CHAPTER 250A)

 This Legislative History is provided for the convenience of users of the Private Security Industry Act.
-It is not part of this Act.
+It is not part of the Act.

 ||||
 |:-|:-|:-|